-The direct implications of this decision extend to all Australian jurisdictions and are not confined just to New South Wales.
-Some of these implications are:
+Therefore, the direct implications of this decision potentially extend to all Australian jurisdictions and are not confined just to New South Wales.
+The possible constraints that exist in Queensland may not exist in other Australian jurisdictions.
+The direct implications are:

 - The 'non unit' components of management rights (i.e. the management and letting agreements) belong to the body corporate and not to the developer. - If the developer is to 'sell' those rights and profit personally from the sale, it must make 'full disclosure' and obtain 'informed consent' from those persons purchasing units and proposing to become members of the body corporate. - Full disclosure would need to include the actual price, plus 'all relevant information' about the sale of the management rights.
-This would extend to information relevant to the reasonableness of the fee having regard to the services to be provided. - Where this does not occur, the body corporate: - o will be entitled to receive the profit (i.e. the consideration for the sale); and - may be entitled to equitable compensation or an account for profits if the relevant agreement is continuing and the fee under that agreement is excessive for the services provided or is likely in the future to become excessive.
+This would extend to information relevant to the reasonableness of the fee having regard to the services to be provided. - Where this does not occur, the body corporate: - o will be entitled to receive the profit (i.e. the consideration for the sale); and - o may be entitled to equitable compensation or an account for profits if the relevant agreement is continuing and the fee under that agreement is excessive for the services provided or is likely in the future to become excessive.

-Perhaps the most serious implication is the real possibility of existing bodies corporate of some years standing suing the developers of their schemes for to recover amounts received by the developers on the sale of the 'non unit' components of management rights.
+Perhaps the most serious indirect implication is the real possibility of existing bodies corporate of some years standing suing the developers of their schemes to recover amounts received by the developers on the sale of the 'non unit' components of management rights.
 Of course, such action would need to be taken within the relevant limitation period.

 Also, the implications may not be confined to management rights agreements.
-Where a developer enters into an agreement with a body corporate manager for advise on structuring issues relating to a new project and/or the set up of the body corporate records for a nominal or concessional fee, in consideration of the developer procuring the grant of an appointment as body corporate manager, there may be further implications for the developer.
+Take for example a developer who enters into an agreement with a body corporate manager for advice on structuring issues relating to a new project and/or the set up of the body corporate records for a nominal or concessional fee.
+If that occurs on the understanding that the developer will procure the grant of an appointment as body corporate manager, there may be further implications for the developer.